a2stuff/a2d/res/notes/testplan.md

   * Select a disk.
 Special > Format Disk.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Let the operation complete.
 Verify that the name appears with the specified case (e.g. "lower.UPPER.MiX").
 Restart DeskTop.
 Verify that the name remains unchanged.
   * Select a disk.
 Special > Erase Disk.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Let the operation complete.
 Verify that the name appears with the specified case (e.g. "lower.UPPER.MiX").
 Restart DeskTop.
 Verify that the name remains unchanged.

 * Launch DeskTop.
 In the Options control panel, check "Preserve uppercase and lowercase in names".
 File > New Folder.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-In the Options control panel, uncheck "Preserve uppercae and lowercase in names".
+In the Options control panel, uncheck "Preserve uppercase and lowercase in names".
 Select the folder.
 File > Rename.
 Click away without changing the name.
 Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.

 * Launch DeskTop.
 In the Options control panel, check "Preserve uppercase and lowercase in names".
 File > New Folder.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Select the folder.
 Then run these test cases:
   * Drag it to another volume to copy it.
 Verify that the copied file retains the same mixed case name.